ryanbales/Audio-Data-Insights/README.md

 > Example Jupyter Notebooks and sample data put together for learning and presentation.

 Digital Audio data contains sounds that have been recorded and converted into digital form.
 One example is conversation and user interactions with voice applications.
 The code in this repo explores different types of features that you can use when working to extract features and information from audio data.
 Further, we These sample notebooks were built to use for demos and learning how to work with audio data.

 The related presentation slide deck can be found [here](https://t.co/oCUZt4Q5xp).

+## Shared Data
+For ease of setup, you can download the data needed to run the notebooks in this repo [here](https://rbales-shared-data.s3.amazonaws.com/gathering-insights-from-audio-data.zip).
+Once download, just unzip the zip file and place the contents in a folder named ```data``` inside of your working directory.

 ## Running the Notebooks